 I had no idea what kind of chaos and pain these things would unleash in my life.
 And once I was in the grips of addiction, I had no idea that I could ever have the kind of sane and happy life I have today.
 I really put a lot of effort into destroying myself.
 Finally, after years of failed attempts at recovery, what started turning things around for good was the professionalism and acceptance of the staff at Anuvia.

-I tried rehab in Puerto Rico before I ever even came to the U.S. And then, over the years, I did a lot of treatment centers here, too.
+I tried rehab in Puerto Rico before I ever even came to the U.S. And then, over the years, I did a lot of substance abuse treatment centers here, too.
 I went to a couple in New York City, and there was one I tried in upstate New York for five months.
 Then there were more in Pennsylvania, Kentucky, Arkansas, another one in Charlotte, and finally Anuvia.
 I hit bottom many, many times, but I could never quit.
 Nothing ever worked for me until I got here.
 That was in December of 2001.

 It was the first time I had ever experienced this kind of program.
 Everyone was definitely very warm and welcoming, but they knew this was serious, and they were very sensitive.
 They took everything into consideration.
 It really got my attention.
 My counselor was so professional, and very genuine – very real.
 There was no judgment, nothing like that.
 I’m so grateful for that – it really got me motivated.